 Apixaban (By mouth)

-Prevents stroke and blood clots.
-This medicine is an anticoagulant (blood thinner).
+Treats and prevents blood clots.
+This medicine is a blood thinner.

 When This Medicine Should Not Be Used